DroppedBits/hugo-site/content/apps/per.md

 ### Does Per's conversion feature handle UK measurement units?

 Yes!
-You're prompted to select the type of non-metric units when you first launch the app (US vs UK) for the region you're in.
-You can change this at any time by tapping the info button and changing your selection.
+When the app first launches it'll set Imperial measurements for the region you're in.
+You can change this at any time by tapping the menu button and changing your selection.

 ### Why can't I enter complex equations, like 7 × 25 + 6 ÷ 3?

 It's a bit complicated to make this work in a way that people expect, due to [operator precedence](http://en.wikipedia.org/wiki/Order_of_operations) in mathematics.
-I'm working on an enhancement for this, but in the meanwhile, you can always enter a first equation (7 × 25), go to another input field, then go back and enter the next part of the equation (+ 6), and so on.
+In the meanwhile, you can always enter a first equation (7 × 25), then go back and enter the next part of the equation (+ 6), and so on.

-### How can I see the first-launch tutorial again?

-Tap the i at the bottom-right of the main view, and then tap Show the tutorial.

 ### I have a question not covered here.